leewujung/beampattern_processing/README.md

   mic_vec       34x3               816  double
   mic_vh        34x1                 0  double
 ```
 Here, `mic_gain` are the gains applied to the mic channels *in dB*, `mic_loc` are [x,y,z] locations of the mics, `mic_vec` are [x,y,z] vectors representing the base-to-tip direction of the mics. `mic_vh` is only used if the mics are arranged in a cross configuration.
-In this case the array entry is 1 if a particular mic belongs to the horizontal line and 0 if it belongs to the vertical line. `mic_vh` is empty if the mics are arranged in a irregular, non-cross configuration.
+In this case the array entry is 1 if a particular mic belongs to the horizontal line and 0 if it belongs to the vertical line, and 0.5 to be considered in both (e.g. center mic). `mic_vh` is empty if the mics are arranged in a irregular, non-cross configuration.
 This variable will be used for plotting in the GUI.

 #### Mic receiving beampattern (folder: mic_bp)
 This is a MAT file containing information about the receiving beampattern of each of the mics.
 The content should look like this when loaded into Matlab: